timurtripp/youtube-vlc/README.md

 ### Compatibility

 Because these are BASH scripts and youtube-dl is written in Python 2.6, the latest OS isn't necessary.
+The system requirements below take dependencies into account.

-MacOS: Leopard 10.5.8 (Intel or PowerPC) or later and Quicktime 7 or later (youtube-qt), Lion 10.7.5 or later and VLC 3.0 or later (youtube-vlc and youtube-vlc2).
+MacOS: Tiger 10.4.11 (Intel or PowerPC) or later and Python 2.6 or later and Quicktime 7 or later (youtube-qt), Lion 10.7.5 or later and VLC 3.0 or later (youtube-vlc and youtube-vlc2).

 Linux: VLC 3.0 or later (youtube-vlc and youtube-vlc2).

 The latest version of youtube-dl is required in all cases.
 Later versions of VLC 2 may be able to play some videos, but compatibility is not guarenteed.

 ### Installation